bogdando/tripleo-quickstart/README.rst

 ..  note::
     When ``$VIRTHOST`` is 'localhost', the local connection transport will be used, so SSH access is not required for that case.
+Assuming the deployment will be done on a non-disposable local devbox, there is `safe_teardown: true` setting, which tells Quickstart to be more carefull, when doing destructive teardown actions and avoid killing the user's processes or uninstalling libvirt packages.

 ..  note::
     Running quickstart.sh commands as root is not suggested or supported.